-Early Friday morning, marijuana advocates from across the country joined DCMJ and other Washington, D.C., legalization advocates for an unconventional and unprecedented protest – handing out more than 8,000 joints (yes, the total number went up) to advocates, activists, and passerby as part of a march to the inauguration on the National Mall.
+The morning of the inauguration, marijuana advocates from across the country joined DCMJ and other local legalization advocates for an unconventional and unprecedented protest — handing out more than 8,000 joints (yes, the total number went up) to advocates, activists, and passerby as part of a march to the inauguration on the National Mall.

-His confirmation hearing was inconclusive; in interviews with Adam Eidinger, co-founder and figurehead of DCMJ, Eidinger concedes that choosing Sessions wasn’t a tangible step forward for legalization but notes that Sessions did not bring back language he’s used in the past when talking about marijuana scheduling and prosecution (Sessions infamously said “good people don’t smoke marijuana” just last year).
+His confirmation hearing was inconclusive; in interviews with Adam Eidinger, co-founder and figurehead of DCMJ, Eidinger concedes that choosing Sessions wasn’t a tangible step forward for legalization but notes that Sessions did not bring back language he’s used in the past when talking about marijuana scheduling and prosecution.

 The attitude at Friday’s gathering and march seemed to reflect that.
-While leaning anti-Trump (thank D.C.’s demographics for that), the crowd at an event like this is a diverse one.
+While leaning anti-Trump (thank D.C.’s demographics for that), the crowd was a diverse one.
 Perhaps nowhere else in Washington were men and women in “Make America Great Again” hats mingling in line, calmly, with others holding signs depicting the President-Elect under a stream of urine.

 All were there to take part in the giveaway or march to the inauguration.

-We interviewed a number of attendees of the handout and march, asking nearly everyone what was important to them about legalization.
+Rare interviewed attendees of the handout and march, asking nearly everyone what was important to them about legalization.
 For everyone we met, it’s personal—a medical use for themselves, a friend, or family member.
 Legalization advocates spoke about using marijuana to cope with everything from anxiety to multiple sclerosis and chronic pain management, with some preferring marijuana to opiate painkillers like OxyContin.